AED Registry Management

 Emergency telecommunicators should have the ability to inform the caller of the location of nearby AEDs—not just ask if there is an AED nearby during a cardiac arrest emergency.

-PulsePoint AED Registry API
+PulsePoint AED 4-step Response

 PulsePoint Respond CPR Needed